 Gas!
 Gas!
 Gas!

-I was learning to write when the crying gas attack happened: the attack on protest, the attack on freedom of speech and expression.
+I was learning to write when the crying gas attack happened: the attack on protest, freedom of speech, and expression.
 I’ll never forget how I crouched under the stairs waiting for the gas to come.
-The wailing of their sirens.
+The wailing of the sirens.
 The insistent percussive hammering of stress messages in my ears:

 ‘Warning!
 This is Crying Gas!
 Stay indoors!
 Do not go outside!
 Do not attempt to protest!’

 I was curious.
 I wanted to see, touch, feel, smell the gas.
 I went outside.
 I took off my gas mask.

 She was waiting for me on the front lawn.
 I reached out to her, using her name,